-Investments to unconsolidated subsidiary INVL Life UAB measured at fair value as the sum of fair value of investments to life insurance activities (Level 3, only in 2022, as at 31 December 2023 insurance activities are transferred to the group of AB Šiaulių Bankas and remaining part of entity represents mainly receivables and payables to the Group, income tax payables and cash, therefore comprise Level 2 measurement), of investments to bank, real estate and information technology sector (Level 1), of investments to UAB Litagra (Level 3), of investments to investment entity UAB Cedus Invest (Level 2) and of investments to BSGF (Level 3).
+Investments to unconsolidated subsidiary INVL Life UAB measured at fair value of net assets which as at 31 December 2024 represents mainly receivables and payables to the Group, income tax payables and cash, therefore, comprise Level 2 measurement.
+As at 31 December 2023 additionally investments to unconsolidated subsidiary INVL Life UAB included investments to bank, real estate and information technology sector (Level 1), investments to UAB Litagra (Level 3), of investments to investment entity UAB Cedus Invest (Level 2) and of investments to BSGF (Level 3), which are presented separately in the statements of financial position.